mahaganr/example/readme.md

-#Read Me
+# Read Me
-Personal repository, currently using it for a Graduate Program (:
+## A personal repository, currently using it for a Graduate Program (:
 Hello!